pimarco/rename/README.md

 * -c COLLISION:  add a rename collision number with the specified number of digit (no collision number is added by default)

-* -s:            show the new file name that will be used without renaming any files
+* -s:            just show the new file name that will be used without renaming any files

 * -e EXT_IN:     extension of the files that will be renamed (all files rename by default)